How to Split Money With Your Partner

 What counts as “shared” is a decision you make together.
 There is no universal list, and there shouldn’t be.

-Step Two: Calculate Income Percentages
+Step 2: Calculate Income Percentages

 Add up your total household income.